 When you’re investing in real estate, you don’t want to be sidelined by a major costly repair that eats into your profits.
-A complete roof replacement is one of the most expensive home repair costs you can encounter, with the average roof replacement costing $4,750.
+A complete roof replacement is one of the most expensive home repair costs you can encounter.
+The average roof replacement costs $5,750.
 That’s a big expense towards something you invested in for passive income!

 Still, even the best properties will need roof repairs.
 Homes are due for a roof replacement every 20 to 30 years.
 You’ll need to budget wisely for any upcoming repairs you might face.

-While you can’t always predict your roofing needs, you can visually inspect for any potential issues and ask the right questions when considering a property.
+While you can’t always predict your roofing needs, you can visually inspect for any potential issues.
+Also, ask the right questions to your home inspector when considering a property.
 Below are some of the most common roofing concerns, and what you can look for when inspecting a potential investment.

-You can spot a leak while inside if you notice discolored ceilings or damp walls, although the roof could still be leaking even if these symptoms don’t appear.
+You can spot a leak while inside if you notice discoloured ceilings or damp walls.
+Although the roof could still be leaking even if these symptoms don’t appear.

 Water from rain or snowfall should drain or evaporate from the roof within 24 hours.
 Pooled water will lead to long-term damage by collecting dirt, encouraging plant and bacteria growth, deteriorating roofing materials and ultimately sagging the roof.
 Flat roofs should have tapered areas that allow water to drain from the area uninhibitedly.
 If you notice pooled water, roof repairs may be in your future.